george-hawkins/breadboard-vtx-control/README.md

     /opt/betaflight/betaflight-configurator/betaflight-configurator
     ...

 So far we've been communicating with the board via the USB connector on ST-LINK subboard.
-However, the Configurator needs to communicates with the board via the other USB connector.
+However, the Configurator needs to communicate with the board via the other USB connector.
 So keep the board powered via the ST-LINK and plug in another USB cable to the second USB connector.

 The [_Notes_](#notes) section covers creating a `udev` rule for this second USB connector.
 Assuming you've got it set up such that you don't need to use `sudo` to access it, you can start the Configurator: